 The Music Academy does not grant high school degrees.
 Academy students attend local high schools or participate in partner school programs such as Oak Crest Academy or Laurel Springs.

 Colburn has limited availability for Academy students in the on-campus residence halls, which are staffed at all times.
 Each room—doubles, triples, or quads—is furnished with everything residents will need: extra-long twin beds, desks/chairs, nightstands with lamps, and wardrobes.
 There are also TVs, sofas, and kitchenettes.
-Res Life plans various student activities, including movie nights, trips to Little Tokyo for boba tea, an annual amusement park trip, and more.
+The Residential Life program plans various student activities, including movie nights, trips to Little Tokyo for boba tea amusement park trips, and more.
 The Colburn Café provides dining services to students and the public seven days a week.

 Founded on the core principle of community, Colburn believes that the values of equity, diversity, and inclusion are vital to our collective success as an institution and a community of performing artists.
-We welcome students from all over the country and around the world and strive to maintain and develop a diverse, inclusive, and supportive educational environment where everyone can thrive.
+We welcome students from around the world, nationally, regionally, and locally.
+Colburn strives to maintain and develop a diverse, inclusive, and supportive educational environment.
+As a result, everyone thrives in a healthy learning and living environment, developing the artist and the individual.

 A video recording is required as part of the application in order to be considered for an audition invitation.
 You must include the listed repertoire for your instrument and upload it directly to your application; please refer to the repertoire page for specific requirements.
 Professional or studio recordings are not required, but the sound quality should be as optimal as possible.

 Live auditions typically take place in March on campus at the Colburn School.
-However, this year’s process will be completely online.
-In addition to the online audition, applicants may also take part in an online interview, an English assessment, and/or a music theory assessment.
+We will be making a decision on whether auditions will be virtual or in-person in late January, based on world conditions related to the pandemic.
+In addition to the audition, applicants may also take part in an interview, an English assessment, and/or a music theory assessment.

 All applicants are required to upload pre-screening videos as part of the application process.
 Pre-screening and audition repertoire must follow the guidelines outlined below.
 Appropriate repertoire substitutions may be made upon approval from the Music Academy manager of admissions.
 If your instrument is not listed below, please contact the Music Academy at musicacademy@colburnschool.edu for repertoire requirements.